 Farms across Oklahoma are throwing open their gates and inviting visitors to enjoy bountiful harvests of ripe berries, sweet peaches, fresh vegetables and more.
 Return to the farm for a seasonal u-pick experience and delicious produce.

 There’s nothing quite like the first bite of a freshly picked fruit or the heightened flavor of a vegetable straight from the farm.
-Oklahoma has plenty of places to make memories and get your fill of fresh produce including u-pick berry farms.
-Take advantage of food at its ripest and stock up on your favorite mouthwatering berries and more at the top u-pick farms we’ve outlined here.
+Oklahoma has plenty of places to make memories and get your fill of fresh produce, including u-pick berry farms.
+Take advantage of food at its ripest and stock up on mouthwatering berries and more at the u-pick farms outlined below.